JohanABlomqvist/Blackbeard-s-Revenge-PP2/README.md

 - Using arrays and if else functions took me alot of trial and error, probably deleted the project 6 times before my braind wrapped around the basic concepts of it.
 - Had problem with function not working the way I intended, fixed by doing a if else statement, can be seen in the changelogs.
 - Had issue with event click on board, added a pointer-events: none; to the problem area, now you can shoot on the board like usual again.
+- Found a problem where you can click the start game button many times enabling the computer so shoot as many times as you clicked after each turn. so I made the button hide until ships are placed on the board and disappear again after being clicked.

 ## Unfixed bugs
 - Ships can be placed ontop of eachother